 And there you have it.
 These are the top classic terminal-based commands available for answering the question: What’s my DNS?

 Today we learned that having a direct way to detect your DNS records can be extremely useful in a lot of situations and scenarios: from investigating current DNS issues, to recovering lost DNS configurations, to discovering vulnerable attack surface points within your online infrastructure.

 Fortunately, performing a DNS audit to discover what’s your DNS infrastructure is easy with our free DNS lookup tools.
 And if you work for a red or purple team, you can also take advantage of our enterprise-grade all-in-one product SurfaceBrowser™, which will give you an even a deeper look into all your DNS, domain, IP, SSL and open ports configuration.
-Book a demo with our sales team today, or grab our 7-day trial deal for only $49.
+Book a demo with our sales team today!

 Sign up for our newsletter!